MarinAnalytics/blep/README.md

 ---
 ### Current Limitations / TODO
-- Frontend leaderboard still static (wire to `/api/leaderboard`).
-- No auth / rate limiting on increment endpoint.
+- No auth / rate limiting on increment endpoint (potential abuse).
 - No CI workflow (GitHub Actions) yet.
-- No global error boundary / logging solution.
+- No global error boundary / structured logging solution.
-- No container healthchecks for backend/frontend (only DB currently).
+- No container healthchecks for backend/frontend (only DB currently in docker-compose).
+- No aggregate global total endpoint (could be derived or cached).
+- No Playwright/Puppeteer full browser E2E covering frontend + backend together.

 ---
 ### Contributing / License